Tethik/simplegeoip/README.md

 simplegeoip.last_updated()
 ```

-The same python As a standalone script
+The same as above but as a standalone script
 ```bash
 simplegeoip 8.8.8.8
 simplegeoip update